Rescaled-Expansive Flows: Unstable Sets and Topological Entropy: introduction

 \section{introduction}

-The property of expansiveness introduced by R. Utz in 1950 is an important feature of dynamical systems.
-Its great success is in part due to its proximity with the hyperbolic theory and its close relation with many important topics of the dynamical systems theory, such as the stability theory and the entropy theory.
-Very soon, the expansiveness was perceived as source complex for behavior.
-Indeed, many expansive systems share chaotic features, see for instance \cite{AH} for a detailed exposition of the dynamical properties of expansive homeomorphisms.
+The property of expansiveness introduced by R. Utz in 1950 is a landmark of the dynamical systems theory.
+Its great success is in part due to its proximity to the hyperbolic theory and its close relationship with many important topics of the dynamical systems theory, such as the stability theory and the entropy theory.
+Very soon, expansiveness was perceived as a source of complex dynamical behavior.
+Indeed, many expansive systems exhibit chaotic features.
+We refer the reader to \cite{AH} for a detailed exposition of the dynamical properties of expansive homeomorphisms.